What is a feng shui bagua model?

 WARNING: Don’t put your life into feng shui

 In feng shui, we have a saying “Put feng shui into your life.
 Don’t put your life into feng shui.”
 What it means is that if you put your life into feng shui it may run it for you.
 You can become overly dependent on feng shui advice.
 You can become too concerned about making the smallest changes in your home or workplace and worried that you may make a mistake.
-You might create false problems for yourself.
+You might create false problems for yourself and become dogmatic.
 You may have a tendency to blame the environment (feng shui) for your problems instead of looking at the real causes.
 You may feel disempowered and helpless as well as fearful of life and challenges.
 Use feng shui as a tool to enhance your life, to add meaningful images and symbols, reduce environmental stressors such as dirty electricity, geopathic stress, electro-smog, etc – to empower and boost your personal and professional life – and that’s what is feng shui for – to help you shape your destiny as opposed to being fated.

 Bagua is an imaginary, semiotic tool – a code